relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/05 - Working with Data in Python/main.md

 &nbsp;

 To open a file and read in its contents, you have to first tell Python the name of the file you want to work with.
-You do this by using the **open()** function and assigning the output to a PYthon object (the variable **readdata** in this case).
+You do this by using the **open()** function and assigning the output to a Python object (the variable **readdata** in this case).
 The function returns a file handle, which Python uses to perform various operations on the file.
 The code looks as follows:

 &nbsp;